-The Academy of Finland is prepared to fund research projects within the two ICT 2023 calls with a total of 7 million euros.
+The Academy of Finland is prepared to fund research projects within this ICT 2023 call with a total of 7 million euros.

-The funding period is three years: 1 January 2022-31 December 2024.
+The funding period is three years: 1.1.2023-31.12.2025.

-Academy research funding is granted to Finnish sites of research (usually universities or research institutes), unless there are special reasons for not doing so.
+Academy research funding is granted to Finnish sites of research (usually universities or research institutes) unless there are special reasons for not doing so.
 The PI of the funded project must have a close connection with Finland to support the implementation of a multi-year project.
 The funded researchers may, however, spend time working abroad during their funding period.